 - Only those employees who have been properly trained may operate a powder-actuated tool.
-Proof of training must be provided if requested. - The tool must be tested daily before loading and be performed according to manufacturer's instructions. - If a tool is found inoperable during inspection or during use it must be immediately removed from service until it is properly repaired, meeting manufacturer's specifications. - Personal protective equipment must be worn when using powder-actuated tools. - Tools should only be loaded prior to use and never pointed at anyone. - Loaded powdered-actuated tools are not be left unattended. - Fasteners must only be driven into solid materials.
-Check to make sure someone is not standing on the other side of the surface the fastener is driven into. - Powder-actuated tools must not be used in flammable or explosive atmospheres. - All tools must have the appropriate shield or guard as required by the manufacturer.
+Proof of training must be provided if requested. - The tool must be tested daily before loading and be performed according to manufacturer's instructions. - If a tool is found inoperable during inspection or during use it must be immediately removed from service until it is properly repaired, meeting manufacturer's specifications. - Personal protective equipment must be worn in accordance with manufacturer requirements when using powder-actuated tools. - Tools should only be loaded prior to use and never pointed at anyone. - Loaded powdered-actuated tools are not to be left unattended. - Do not leave unspent charges unattended. - Users must be trained to understand the immediate procedures to be taken if a tool misfires. - Fasteners must only be driven into solid materials.
+Check to make sure someone is not standing on the other side of the surface the fastener is driven into.

+- Powder-actuated tools must not be used in flammable or explosive atmospheres. - All tools must have the appropriate shield or guard as required by the manufacturer.